 Known historically as the Stockman's Paradise, settlement began in the late 1800s when sheep and goat ranchers sought the rich "boot-high" grasslands that once defined the area.
-Ranching continues to be a common way of life, however, the wool and mohair industry has declined and many Angora goats have been replaced with Boer or meat goats.
+Ranching continues to be a way of life, however, many Angora goats have been replaced with Boer or meat goats.?

 Plan your Texas trip then take your Passport with you.